realmjoin/realmjoin-remediation/security/enable-credential-guard/README.md

-# Proactive Remediation: Detect if CredentialGuard is enabled on the Machine

-TBD
+# Enable CredentialGuard if not running

+Sets the correspoding registry keys to enable it:
+- RequirePlatformSecurityFeatures, Value: 1
+- DeviceGuard, Value: 3
+- LsaCfgFlags, Value: 1